← Back

 (I learned my lesson: HDDs and checked luggage don’t get along very well.
 That’s the reason I only buy rugged SSDs and take great care of them).

-It requires a dedicated drive
+It requires an APFS-only drive

 On APFS, Time Machine can share a drive with regular files using separate volumes.
 However, that drive must be using APFS.
 It’s not possible to naively create a regular APFS partition on a regular drive and use that for backups.

-I wanted to backup my wife’s 512GB laptop on my 4TB SSD since there was a lot of space left on it, but that’s not possible.
+I wanted to back up my wife’s 512GB laptop on my 4TB SSD since there was a lot of space left on it, but that’s not possible.

 It’s really hard to set up backups to the cloud